-Criterion Article 20 (8) Verification Report 11 Securitisation of a Verification Method: Legal (Transaction documents) homogeneous portfolio in terms of asset classes (I / III) The underlying exposures fall into the asset type according to Art.
+Criterion Article 20 (8) Verification Report 11 Securitisation of a homogeneous portfolio in terms of asset classes (I / III) Verification Method: Legal (Prospectus, Mortgage Sale Agreement) The underlying exposures fall into the asset type according to Art.
 1 (a) (i) of the Commission Delegated Regulation (EU) 2019/1851 on Homogeneity (i.e. residential loans).
 The Originator has chosen the homogeneity factor according to Art.
-2 (1.) (c) of the Commission Delegated Regulation (EU) 2019/1851 on the Homogeneity of the underlying exposures, i.e. jurisdiction, whereby the pool shall consist of underlying exposures secured by residential immovable properties located in the same jurisdiction (Ireland), see Section "SUMMARY OF KEY TRANSACTION DOCUMENTS", Sub-section "Mortgage Sale Agreement", Paragraph "Representations and Warranties", item 21 of the Final Prospectus.
+2 (1.) (c) of the Commission Delegated Regulation (EU) 2019/1851 on the Homogeneity of the underlying exposures, i.e. jurisdiction, whereby the pool shall consist of underlying exposures secured by residential immovable properties located in the same jurisdiction (Ireland), see Section "OVERVIEW OF KEY TRANSACTION DOCUMENTS", Sub-section "Mortgage Sale Agreement", Paragraph "Representations and Warranties", Item 21 of the Prospectus.